FC Aarau: History

 Former manager Urs Schönenberger stood down in 2006 and the role was assumed by his assistant manager Ruedi Zahner.
 Ruedi was born in Aarau and spent nine years at the club as a player in two separate spells.
 However his appointment only lasted a few months.
 During the winter break in the 2006/07 season Zahner was replaced by FC Baden coach Ryszard Komornicki on a temporary basis.
 However, with relegation looming Gilbert Gress was brought in with three games to go.
 The move was a success and the club gained 5 points from the remaining games and so escaped relegation by one point.
 Gilbert Gress decided not to renew his contract with the club and so former Polish international Ryszard Komornicki returned.
 He has signed a contract until Summer 2010 but was replaced in June 2009 by Jeff Saibene who didn't last long as he was sacked on 12 October after Aarau achieved only 5 points in 12 games.

+After closely losing out to promotion into the Swiss top flight for more than 5 years, the start of the 2025/26 season with 7 league wins and a cup win against YB Bern was good.

+Club structure

+On 7 January 2003, with the club on the brink of financial ruin, a total of 15'100 shares were issued for a total of 1'510'000 Swiss francs.
+A new holding company, FC Aarau Ltd, was set up to administer the club.
+FC Aarau Ltd are responsible for the implementation, organization and management of professional football games of the 1st XI and the four centers for performance football in Aarau, Baden, Wohlen, Zofingen for teams in the junior area.
+Since 2006 the old club FC Aarau 1902 has only been in charge of children's and women's teams.